kgateway-dev/kgateway/docs/content/advanced_configuration/gzip.md

 description: Using Gzip filter in Envoy with Gloo
 ---

+Gzip is an HTTP option which enables Gloo to compress data returned from an upstream service upon client request.
+Compression is useful in situations where large payloads need to be transmitted without compromising the response time.

 This guide assumes you already have Gloo installed.
+Support for the Envoy Gzip filter was added to Open Source Gloo as of version 1.3.4 and to Gloo Enterprise as of version 1.3.0-beta2.

 ## Configuration